kistofe/Boss-Design/README.md

 ### The Fight
 ### Combat Stage
 ### Post-Battle: Rewarding the player
-Fighting the final Boss is the
+Fighting the final Boss is the climax of the game.
+All his entire journey has taken place only for this moment.

+The Hero has finally succeeded on his purpose and his journey is prepared to end.

 ## Webgraphy